 Let’s look at an example of how radius effects resistance.
 A cuff takes up space and forces use of a tube one-half to one size (0.5-1mm I.D.) smaller than calculated size.
 A 4 yo will normally take a 5.0 uncuffed tube, and a 4-4.5 I.D. cuffed tube.
 A 4.0 cuffed tube has 59% increased resistance to flow compared to the 5.0.
 Therefore, use of the larger uncuffed tube significantly lowers resistance and thus the amount of force required for breathing.

-The second concern about cuffed tubes in small children stems from the risk of damaging mucosa, potential post-extubation croup and the late appearance of tracheal stenosis.
+The second concern about cuffed endotracheal tubes in small children stems from the risk of damaging mucosa, potential post-extubation croup and the late appearance of tracheal stenosis.
 Years ago, cuffed tubes were a high pressure-low volume type that exerted more point pressure on a limited area of mucosa, potentially interrupting capillary blood flow.
 The newer low pressure-high volume cuffs spread that pressure over a larger surface area.
 Studies using modern low pressure-high volume cuffs have shown no increase in post-extubation croup between cuffed and uncured tubes (2,3,4,5).
 These studies have also not shown an increase in the rate of complications between cuffed and uncuffed endotracheal tubes in terms of long term complications such as tracheal stenosis.

-Choosing the proper Size
+Choosing the Proper Size Endotracheal tube

-The proper size can be estimated by calculating the (age in years divided by 4) plus 4.
+The proper size uncuffed endotracheal tube can be estimated by calculating the (age in years divided by 4) plus 4.
 If you are using a cuffed tube, select a size one-half to one size I.D. smaller than calculated size to allow room for the volume of the uninflated cuff.
 Check for a leak before inflating.
 You may find that you don’t need to inflate the cuff to obtain an adequate seal.

 Because the tip of the endotracheal tube rises within the trachea with head extension, the cuff can rise into the subglottic areas, risking injury to these areas as well as to the recurrent laryngeal nerves.
 A cuffed tube may need to be repositioned if the head will be in extension for a prolonged period.
 The proper depth in cm can be estimated by calculating the (age in years divided by 2) plus 12.